mvolkmann/blog/src/tailwind.md

 `gray`, `red`, `orange`, `yellow`, `green`,
 `teal`, `blue`, `indigo`, `purple`, or `pink`.

+In the "CSS Property" column of the tables below, lines where the property name start with `--` are setting the value of a CSS variables (a.k.a.
+CSS custom properties).

 ### Backgrounds

 | Class Name          | CSS Property                                                                             |